Ibrahim Index of African Governance (IIAG)

-MIF defines governance as the provision of the political, social and economic goods that a citizen has the right to expect from his or her state, and that a state has the responsibility to deliver to its citizens.
+The Mo Ibrahim Foundation defines governance as the provision of political, social, economic and environmental goods that a citizen has the right to expect from their state, and that a state has the responsibility to deliver to its citizens.

 Explore the latest Index dataset and other key documents via the links below:

 Published since 2007, the IIAG assesses governance performance in 54 African countries over the latest available 10-year period.
 It provides a framework and dashboard for any interested audience to assess the delivery of public goods and services and public policy outcomes in African countries.
 The IIAG constitutes the most comprehensive dataset measuring African governance, providing specific scores and trends at African continental, regional, and national level, on a whole spectrum of thematic governance dimensions, from security to justice to rights and economic opportunity to health.

 A revised framework

 Since 2007, both the data and governance landscapes have evolved immensely.
 To take into account those changes, a thorough review of the IIAG was conducted between 2018 and 2020, providing a completely re-worked framework for the next iterations of the IIAG at both conceptual and methodological levels.

 This comprehensive 2020 revision updated the theoretical framework and data sources for the IIAG, based on a review of the most recent literature and data sources, including consultations with experts and practitioners such as the IIAG Advisory Council and the Foundation's Board.

 The increased availability of data has also strengthened the robustness of IIAG indicators: nearly 90% of them are now based on more than one source or variable as opposed to less than half of the indicators in the 2018 IIAG, therefore mitigating the ‘one source or variable bias’.
 Composite scores constitute a key added value of the new IIAG dataset.